Title IX Sexual Misconduct Policy: Appeal Process

 - The decision of the Values Council was not supported by the evidence presented at the hearing

-The complainant or the accused has 48 hours from the time of the notification of the hearing’s outcome is sent to initiate an appeal request.
-To initiate the request for an appeal, the accused or the complainant must obtain the Appeal Form from the office of Values Advocacy.
+The complainant or the responder has 48 hours from the time of the notification of the hearing’s outcome is sent to initiate an appeal request.
+To initiate the request for an appeal, the responder or the complainant must obtain the Appeal Form from the office of Values Advocacy.
 Once the form is obtained, the completed form must be returned to the office within 24 hours.

 An appeal will not be automatically granted.
 Individuals requesting an appeal must fill out all questions on the form, and communicating clearly and completely in writing provide reasons why the appeal should be granted.
-Once the form is submitted back to the Values Advocate’s office, the completed Appeal Form, along with the requestor’s reason for the appeal, will be submitted independently to three members of the Appeals Committee.
-Two of the three committee members must agree before an action of the Appeals Committee is invoked.
-The Appeals Committee is composed of faculty and staff members who have been oriented to managing sexual misconduct issues on the campus.
+Once the form is submitted back to the Values Advocate’s office, the completed Appeal Form, along with the requestor’s reason for the appeal, will be submitted independently to three members of the Appeals Council.
+The Appeals Council is composed of faculty and staff members who have been oriented to managing sexual misconduct on the campus.

 - Affirm the original decision and sanction